natesawant/recipe-recommender/README.md

 task frontend:dev # or frontend:start
 ```

-To run backend, first make sure you have `python3` installed.
+To run the backend, first make sure you have `python3` installed.
 Then, run the following:

 ```bash
 task backend:setup